istio/istio.io/content/help/faq/security/enabling-disabling-mtls.md

 weight: 10
 ---

-Starting with Istio 0.8, [authentication policy](/docs/concepts/security/authn-policy/) can be used to change mTLS setting at run time, without reinstall Istio.
+Starting with Istio 0.8, [authentication policy](/docs/concepts/security/authn-policy/) can be used to change mutual TLS setting at run time, without needing to reinstall Istio.

 Before 0.8, the most straightforward way to enable/disable mTLS is by entirely uninstalling and re-installing Istio.